 10.23.2.2 EDCA backoff procedure P2207:

 - The STA shall wait for a timeout interval of duration aSIFSTime + aSlotTime + aRxPHYStartDelay, starting when the MAC receives a PHY-TXEND.confirm primitive.
-If a PHY-RXSTART.indication primitive does not occur during the timeout interval, the transmission of the MPDU has failed.
+If a PHY-RXEARLYSIG.indication or PHY-RXSTART.indication primitive does not occur during the timeout interval, the transmission of the MPDU has failed.

-- If a PHY-RXSTART.indication primitive does occur during the timeout interval, the STA shall wait for the corresponding PHY-RXEND.indication primitive to recognize a valid response MPDU(#109) that either does not have a TA field or is sent by the recipient of the MPDU requiring a response.
+- If a PHY-RXEARLYSIG.indication or PHY-RXSTART.indication primitive does occur during the timeout interval, the STA shall wait for the corresponding PHY-RXEND.indication primitive to recognize a valid response MPDU(#109) that either does not have a TA field or is sent by the recipient of the MPDU requiring a response.
 If anything else, including any other valid frame, is recognized, the transmission of the MPDU has failed.

 10.39.10 Updating multiple NAVs P2408

 A STA that has updated a NAV as a result of the reception of an RTS may reset its NAV(s) as follows.
-After the NAV update for a duration of NAVTimeout period (10.3.2.4 (Setting and resetting the NAV)), the STA shall monitor the channel to determine if a PHY-RXSTART.indication primitive is received from the PHY.
+After the NAV update for a duration of NAVTimeout period (10.3.2.4 (Setting and resetting the NAV)), the STA shall monitor the channel to determine if a PHY-RXEARLYSIG.indication or PHY-RXSTART.indication primitive is received from the PHY.
 If such an event has not occurred during this time period, then the STA may reset to 0 any NAV whose NAV_RTSCANCELABLE value is true.

 10.42.6.2 SLS phase execution P2476

 (11ay)An EDMG STA that transmitted an unsolicited RSS shall wait for MBIFSTimeout interval, which has a value of MBIFS + aSlotTime + aRxPHYStartDelay, starting at the PHY-TXEND.confirm primitive of the last SSW frame transmitted as part of the unsolicited RSS.
-If a PHY-RXSTART.indication primitive does not occur during the MBIFSTimeout interval, the STA concludes that the unsolicited RSS failed and may initiate an ISS to the STA to which the unsolicited RSS was transmitted.
+If a PHY-RXEARLYSIG.indication or PHY-RXSTART.indication primitive does not occur during the MBIFSTimeout interval, the STA concludes that the unsolicited RSS failed and may initiate an ISS to the STA to which the unsolicited RSS was transmitted.

 10.49 Sync frame operation, P2596

 (#468)After transmitting the sync frame, the AP shall wait for an AckTimeout interval (as defined in 10.3.2.11 (Acknowledgment procedure)), starting at the PHY-TXEND.confirm primitive.
-If a PHY-RXSTART.indication primitive does not occur during the AckTimeout interval, the AP may transmit a CF-End frame or an NDP CF-End frame to reset the NAV provided that the remaining duration is long enough to transmit this frame.
+If a PHY-RXEARLYSIG.indication or PHY-RXSTART.indication primitive does not occur during the AckTimeout interval, the AP may transmit a CF-End frame or an NDP CF-End frame to reset the NAV provided that the remaining duration is long enough to transmit this frame.

 10.53.4 TXOP-based sectorization operation, P2610: